uw-dims/dims-finalreport/docs/source/challenges.rst

 using advanced features of the tool in question.
-When someone is tasked with solving a particular problem, given a set of requirements or use cases that should be satisfied, it is important that they take on the responsibility of studying the tool being used to understand how best to use it.
+When someone is tasked with solving a particular problem, given a set of requirements or use cases that should be satisfied, it is important that they take responsibility for studying the tool being used to understand how best to use it.

 .. _staffingchallenges: